 - a.
 Have students answer the analysis questions. - b.
 Alternatively a class discussion could be had instead.

 4. Peppered Moth Simulation (Extend)

-- a.
-With access to technology or a smart board students can play the peppered moth game to act as a predator and track the moth populations. - b. http://www.techapps.net/interactives/pepperMoths.swf a.
-Teacher poses the question "The organism you and your group designed was specially adapted for a certain food source.
-Explain how your design process shows natural selection."
+a.
+With access to technology or a smart board students can play the peppered moth game to act as a predator and track the moth populations.

 5. Bring it all together (Evaluate)